Monoclonal antibody: Purification

 Transferrin can instead be removed by size exclusion chromatography.
 This method is one of the more reliable chromatography techniques.
 Since we are dealing with proteins, properties such as charge and affinity are not consistent and vary with pH as molecules are protonated and deprotonated, while size stays relatively constant.
 Nonetheless, it has drawbacks such as low resolution, low capacity and low elution times.

 A much quicker, single-step method of separation is protein A/G affinity chromatography.
 The antibody selectively binds to protein A/G, so a high level of purity (generally >80%) is obtained.
-However, this method may be problematic for antibodies that are easily damaged, as harsh conditions are generally used.
+The generally harsh conditions of this method may damage easily damaged antibodies.
 A low pH can break the bonds to remove the antibody from the column.
 In addition to possibly affecting the product, low pH can cause protein A/G itself to leak off the column and appear in the eluted sample.
 Gentle elution buffer systems that employ high salt concentrations are available to avoid exposing sensitive antibodies to low pH.
 Cost is also an important consideration with this method because immobilized protein A/G is a more expensive resin.

 To achieve maximum purity in a single step, affinity purification can be performed, using the antigen to provide specificity for the antibody.
 In this method, the antigen used to generate the antibody is covalently attached to an agarose support.
 If the antigen is a peptide, it is commonly synthesized with a terminal cysteine, which allows selective attachment to a carrier protein, such as KLH during development and to support purification.
 The antibody-containing medium is then incubated with the immobilized antigen, either in batch or as the antibody is passed through a column, where it selectively binds and can be retained while impurities are washed away.
 An elution with a low pH buffer or a more gentle, high salt elution buffer is then used to recover purified antibody from the support.